Choi Seung-hee: Biography

+Theater organizations in Japan supported Choi and used her image as a colonial woman.
+They used femininity and Asian Tradition to create a sense of sensibility and superiority of the empire.
+The image of femininity was anticipated to play a role in bridging the divide between perceptions of colonized individuals and colonial encounters.
+As well as, alleviating the Western powers' hostility towards Japanese militarism in Asia.
+Choi's career trajectory and the various spaces in which she performed generated multiple and distinct identities influenced by the desires of the intended audience.
+The chronological shifts in Choi's career as well as the national tensions she navigated gave insight to contradictions within the Japanese colonial empire.
+The portrayal of Choi's image coincided with the rapid expansion of media and entertainment during wartime, effectively utilizing Choi's fame for political gain.
+Her work became a tremendously popular cultural phenomenon in Japan at the time, with Japanese imperialism playing a pivotal role in shaping colonial culture.

 Choi and Ahn researched historical texts on the forgotten Korean dances.
 Choi had already seen the sword dances of the shamans and the kisaengs in Korea.
 Choi sought an energetic style.
 Ahn found texts of ancient Korean militaristic sword dances from a library.

 Choi began to work as a model.
 She used the money that she earned from modelling to fund her performances.
 She also began to appear in musicals.
 Ahn used his money that was meant for tuition fees to fund Choi's performance.

 Ishii continued to have financial problems in 1936.
 In order to help him, Choi and Ishii's six students performed in Taiwan.
 Their performances in Japan and Taiwan were all successful.
 Not long after her return from Taiwan, Choi bought a two-story mansion in Tokyo.

-A Korean marathon runner named Sohn Kee-chung won the gold medal in the 1936 Summer Olympics in Berlin.
-Because Korea was under Japanese rule, Son had no choice but to represent Japan.
-The Japanese Government-General of Korea had the CEOs of two Korean newspapers, The Joseon Joongang Ilbo (조선중앙일보) and The Dong-a Ilbo (동아일보), lose their jobs after they had the photo of the Japanese flag on Son's uniform erased on their news articles.
-After losing their jobs, the two former CEOs organized a celebration banquet for Sohn upon his return.
-They invited Choi who had returned temporarily to Korea.
-Years later, when Sohn heard of accusations on Choi being a traitor for Japan, it was said that he exclaimed, "then are you going to look at me as a supporter for Japan because I ran with the Japanese flag on my chest?"

-She was supported by numerous Japanese intellectuals, including Yasunari Kawabata, and corresponded with both Jean Cocteau and Pablo Picasso.
+Choi was supported by numerous Japanese intellectuals, including Yasunari Kawabata, and corresponded with both Jean Cocteau and Pablo Picasso.
 She was also a vocalist, and made recordings at Taepyeong Records and Kirin Records (in Manchukuo), before making her 1936 album Garden of Italy at Columbia Records Japan.

+As Choi earned fame across several countries as well as in the West, several Japanese critics wrote about Choi's work.
+Critics They praised Choi's work as they believed that she could represent one of the Manchukuo national mottos that called for Five Races under One Union.
+Japanese critic, Natsuya Mitsuyoshi also acclaimed Choi's success at her recital in Shanghai in 1943.
+He described it as a great representation of Asian people looking to form Great Asia under Japanese Rule.
+Choi performed as a Japanese dancer yet it was believed she sympathized with Korea and she was esteemed by Koreans.
+Nevertheless she later received a great deal of criticism in North Korea for assimilating to dancing under the empire.